hemalvarambhia/hemalvarambhia/README.md

 Prior to becoming a software engineer, I was a physicist at UCL.
 My undergraduate degree is an MSci in Theoretical Physics, and my PhD is in Physics.
 My area of research was on electron-molecule collisions using the [R-Matrix method, developed by Wigner and Eisenbud in 1947](https://en.wikipedia.org/wiki/R-matrix).
 You can read the full article from the references therein.
 It was through my PhD that I became a programmer, beginning with JAVA.

-From 2012 I transitioned to Ruby and Ruby on Rails...
+From 2012 I transitioned to Ruby and Ruby on Rails which is my main language of development.
+Later, around 2017, I began working with Pharo Smalltalk, contributing to the mathematics library PolyMath, thanks to my former mentor @macta.

 Reach me on h.n.varambhia@gmail.com